 Complaints or incident reports that allege MIT students or student organizations have violated Institute policy should be directed to the Office of Student Conduct and Community Standards (OSCCS), Room W20-507, firstname.lastname@example.org, 617-258-8423.
 If you are considering submitting a report or making a complaint against a student, we encourage you to meet with staff in the Office of Student Conduct and Community Standards to raise your concerns.

-Students who believe that they have been treated improperly for any reason are encouraged to raise their concerns.
-Difficulties with other students can be pursued through the living group, department head, other appropriate venues or groups, and the Office of Student Citizenship (OSC), Room W20-507, firstname.lastname@example.org, 617-258-8423.
+Additionally, interpersonal difficulties with other students can be resolved by discussing the issue with your residential house team, department head, other appropriate venues or groups, including the Office of Student Conduct and Community Standards.
 Students may also bring concerns to the attention of an Ombudsperson.

 It is the Institute’s policy that individuals will not be retaliated against for initiating an inquiry or complaint in good faith.

 Anyone—including individual students, faculty members, and employees of the Institute—may file a report or bring a complaint against a student to the Committee on Discipline (COD).
 The COD reviews cases of academic offenses, violations of Institute regulations and standards, and other infractions alleged to have been committed by students.